 How to Make the Best French Toast of Your Life

 Got bread, milk, eggs, butter, and a skillet?
 Then you have what it takes to make the best French toast.
 Ever.
 Yes, it's that easy.
-If you know what you're doing.
+Get tips to make French toast, plus variations to try.

 Pictured: French Toast I